dvzrd/orion-unstyled/README.md

 ## Installation

-While in your metepr app's root, run the following from the command line:
+While in your meteor app's root, run the following from the command line:

 ```
 $ meteor add dvz:orion-unstyled